Can I eat jam during pregnancy?

 • Peaches: provide beta-carotene, potassium and fibre

-So let's give the green light to these seasonal fruits, to be enjoyed as snacks or juices, and to be used also to prepare healthier jams and tarts.
+So let's give the green light to these seasonal fruits, to be enjoyed as snacks or smoothies, and to be used also to prepare healthier jams and tarts.

 Back to top